Developing the project schedule is the most important task for you to accurately define the duration for each activity.

 Three Points Estimates

-Under the three-point estimates techniques, the PEART (Program Evolution and Review Technique) is the most widely used statistical tool to determine the time duration of an activity.
+Under the three-point estimates techniques, the PERT (Program Evolution and Review Technique) is the most widely used statistical tool to determine the time duration of an activity.

-The PEART is a weighted average technique to determine the approximate duration of an activity.
+The PERT is a weighted average technique to determine the approximate duration of an activity.
 It uses three time estimates to determine an approximate average duration of an activity.

 Three time estimates are as follows:

 - Most Likely (Tm): This is the time taken by an activity to finish it in most cases

 - Optimistic (To): This is the time taken by an activity to finish it in the most favorable case

 - Pessimistic (Tp): This is the time taken by an activity to finish it in the worst case scenario